-\textbf{Data Generation.} Fig.~\ref{fig:dataset_framework} illustrates our progressive data construction pipeline, which combines part-level dataset adaptation with generative expansion to enable general MMLLMs to perform assembly-centric spatial reasoning. \textit{1) Part-Level Mesh Preparation.} We curate a diverse collection of assembly parts by consolidating and standardizing existing part-level datasets, including PartNet~\cite{mo2019partnet}, BiAssembly~\cite{shen2025biassemble}, TwoByTwo~\cite{qi2025two}, PartNeXt~\cite{wang2025partnext}, and IKEA-Manual~\cite{wang2022ikea}, with unified formats and coordinate systems.
-As existing datasets alone provide limited category coverage, we further expand part assets using generative models, directly synthesizing part-level meshes via PartPacker~\cite{tang2025efficient} to substantially improve diversity. \textit{2) Assembly Data Generation.} Given a set of part meshes, we first infer a valid assembly sequence based on spatial coordinates and part connectivity.
-Then we employ Blender~\cite{blender} to automatically generate step-by-step assembly manuals that visualize relative part poses at each stage, while simultaneously sampling point clouds for the parts involved in each step, yielding consistent visual and 3D representations. \textit{3) Rejection Sampling-Based Semantic Annotation.} To align visual assembly cues with natural language, we generate semantic descriptions for each part from its manuals and category attributes, and compose step-level assembly instructions by jointly considering part semantics and assembly manuals.
-To ensure annotation quality, multiple VLMs (e.g., Qwen3-VL-8B and Qwen3-VL-32B) independently produce candidate instructions, and a stronger model (e.g., GPT-5.2~\cite{singh2025openai}) serves as a judge to select the optimal annotation, ensuring both correctness and linguistic diversity.
-Additional details on the data generation pipeline are provided in Appx.~\ref{appx:AssemBench}.
+\textbf{Data Generation.} Fig.~\ref{fig:dataset_framework} illustrates our progressive data construction pipeline, which combines part-level dataset adaptation with generative expansion to enable general multimodal LLMs to perform assembly-centric spatial reasoning. \textit{1) Part-Level Mesh Preparation.} We curate diverse assembly parts by standardizing existing part-level datasets, including PartNet~\cite{mo2019partnet}, BiAssembly~\cite{shen2025biassemble}, TwoByTwo~\cite{qi2025two}, PartNeXt~\cite{wang2025partnext}, and IKEA-Manual~\cite{wang2022ikea}, into unified formats and coordinate systems.
+We further synthesize part-level meshes with PartPacker~\cite{tang2025efficient} to improve asset diversity. \textit{2) Assembly Data Generation.} Given part meshes, we infer valid assembly sequences using spatial coordinates and part connectivity.
+Blender~\cite{blender} is then used to generate step-by-step manuals with relative part poses and corresponding point clouds, providing aligned visual and 3D observations for each assembly step. \textit{3) Rejection Sampling-Based Semantic Annotation.} We generate part-level semantic descriptions from manuals and category attributes, and compose step-level instructions using both part semantics and assembly manuals.
+To improve quality, we leverage multiple VLMs to produce candidate annotations, which are judged by GPT-5.2~\cite{singh2025openai} to select the best instruction, ensuring correctness and linguistic diversity.
+More details are provided in Appx.~\ref{appx:AssemBench}.